Firmware Power Saving: Using Auto-Dim and Sleep Functions

 Efficiency isn't just about electrons; it's about the physical and financial cost of operating a rig.

-The "Wrist Torque" Biomechanical Analysis
+The "Wrist Torque" Analysis (Heuristic Estimate)

-We use the following calculation to estimate the impact of rig geometry: Torque ($\tau$) = Mass ($m$) × Gravity ($g$) × Lever Arm ($L$)
+Torque ($\tau$) = Mass ($m$) × Gravity ($g$) × Lever Arm ($L$)

-The Workflow ROI Calculation
+The Workflow ROI Calculation (Illustrative Example)

 Mounting Method Avg.
 Swap Time Annual Time (80 shoots/yr, 60 swaps/ea) Estimated Annual Value ($120/hr)